 MAIDS IN SINGAPORE

-There are 214,500 foreign women—with about half of them from Indonesia and others mostly from the Philippines, Sri Lanka and India—working as domestic workers such as full-time, live-in nannies, cleaners and cooks in Singapore (2013).
-This up from 140,000 in 2001 and 50,000 in 1990.
+In 2013, there were 214,500 foreign women—with about half of them from Indonesia and others mostly from the Philippines, Sri Lanka and India—working as domestic workers such as full-time, live-in nannies, cleaners and cooks in Singapore.
+This was up from 140,000 in 2001 and 50,000 in 1990.
 In the early 2000s, every seventh home had live-in domestic help.
 Now one in five do.
-At that time a typical domestic worker was paid about $200 a month plus room and board for cooking, cleaning, washing and looking after children and the elderly.
+In 2013 a typical domestic worker was paid about $200 a month plus room and board for cooking, cleaning, washing and looking after children and the elderly.
 In some cases their employers are hardly ever home and they act as quasi-parents.

 Hilary Whiteman of CNN wrote: “Just over 200,000 maids, or foreign domestic workers (FDW), live and work in one in six households in Singapore, according to migrant advocacy group Transient Workers Count Too (TWC2).
 They came in large numbers in the 1980s when the government encouraged more women and highly skilled workers into the economy, creating the need for more help at home and the money to pay for it.
 Since then, the city-state has come to rely so much upon its imported help that the government is struggling to balance the demands of its local population with criticism that it's doing too little to protect workers' rights.
 [Source: Hilary Whiteman, CNN, October 31, 2011]